hasura/ekg-prometheus/Tutorial.md

 The `AppMetrics1` GADT has two constructors, `Requests` and `Connections`, each of which correspond to a metric.
-The type parameters of each constructor determine the name, type, and "tag structure" of their corresponding metric.
+The type parameters of each constructor determine the name, type, and "label structure" of their corresponding metric.
 For example, the `Requests` constructor specifies a metric with:

 * name "my_app.requests", and
 * type counter, and
-* tags disabled.
+* labels disabled.

-Tutorial note: We have glossed over tags for now, but will introduce them properly later.
+Tutorial note: We have glossed over labels for now, but will introduce them properly later.

 ## Registering and sampling metrics